greggelong/functionPlot/README.md

 sketch5.js god's eye. plotting y = x and the function -1*(0.2*x)**2 +45 and then animating the first few iterates of that function for values -57 to 57.
 This creates a cobweb diagram.
 These diagrams remind me of the god's eyes we would make as children wrapping yarn around sticks.
 Functions like this would make cool string art.
 I think I will give it a try.

+sketch6.js an improvement to the cobweb diagram functions.
+That plots values by running through the function not looking up their values in an array.
+Sketch5.js's cobweb() function mirrors the way a human would do the cobweb plot on a graph by looking up points on the graph (or here in the array).
+This method was described in Feldman's book and I just wanted to make a function that followed that human algorithm.
+But sketch6.js is more accurate and and just iterates a seed number through the function itself getting values and plotting them.
+I then also animate plotting seeds from -57 to 57